-Lunch & Learns: Whether you’re new to the area or you could drive from Bristol to Bridport blindfolded (don’t do that!), you should come to our Lunch & Learns.
-Every other month we travel to different organizations to hear about what’s going on in Addison County (the good and the not-so-good) and figure out what our role as young leaders is/should be.
+Lunch & Learn: Whether you’re new to the area or you could drive from Bristol to Bridport blindfolded (don’t do that!), you should come to our Lunch & Learns.
+Every month we travel to different organizations to hear about what’s going on in Addison County (the good and the not-so-good) and figure out what our role as young leaders is/should be.
 Short of creating a vision board, this is the most inspiring way to spend your lunch hour.

 Frequently asked questions

 What is the United Way of Addison County (UWAC) and what do you do?

 The United Way of Addison County is independently operated and managed by a local Board of Directors.
 UWAC has a focus is on building a stronger community by investing in programs that support education, financial stability, and health for ALL Addison County residents.
 Through generous community and corporate contributions, UWAC financially supports dozens of non-profits across Addison County each year.

 Why is Emerging Leaders of Addison County affiliated with the United Way of Addison County?

 There are nearly 1,800 local United Way organizations around the world and many of those include an emerging leaders group.
 The United Way gives our group a platform to achieve our mission.
 It is a recognizable and respected organization that has created a successful blueprint for improving the quality of life in our local community, a goal that is directly in line with our primary goal as up-and-coming leaders.
 Lastly, since we are all very busy, the United Way will be able to assist our group with programming, administrative tasks, record keeping, and other operational functions.

 Do I have to join ELAC to participate in events?

 We have a "more the merrier" mindset!
 Event attendance is FREE for ELAC members that have made a donation!
 Cost for attendance for non-members will vary based on the event.
-We want ELAC to be available to any and all young professionals interested in participating.
-Maybe next year a membership will be in your budget - we can wait!

 Does my profession or career stage matter when getting involved with ELAC?